Tuesday, March 25, 2025

 3/10/2025

 In an earlier post called "The Hole In My Head" I was issuing a warning to family and friends that I felt the oncoming headwind of dementia.
 There is no actual evidence or diagnosis official or otherwise, but one knows oneself, and I'm losing it.
-Bear with me, it really doesn't matter to me if you see it or not, I do.
+It really doesn't matter to me if you see it or not, I do.
+Bear with me.

 What am I talking about exactly?
-I've mostly forgotten why I even started writing this down, but one thing that stuck with me during my morning's adventures was how flabbergasted I got doing a few simple things.
-Regardless that part of the challenge was actually technology related and may have been confusing to your average 60-something senior.
-It was something I did for a living just a few short years ago, it should have been like riding a bike.
+I've mostly forgotten why I even started writing this down, but one thing that stuck with me during this morning's adventures was how flabbergasted I got doing a few simple things.
+Regardless that part of the challenge was actually technology related, and yes, may have been confusing to your average 60-something senior.
+IT was something I did for a living just a few short years ago, it should have been like riding a bike.
 What was it?
 I was resetting a password!!!
-Three rounds of frustration and at least two phone calls, finally, my wife looked over my shoulder as I did the exact same thing for the third or fourth time - and this time it worked.
+Three rounds of frustration and at least two tech support phone calls, finally, my wife looked over my shoulder as I did the exact same thing for the third or fourth time - and this time it worked.
 I was the kid with the kindergarten teacher urging me on.
-Such a good boy, he tries hard.
+You're such a good boy, you try so hard.

 From there I tried use my now infamous internal compass to navigate the way to my friend's house and became so turned around I had to pull over so I could input the address into Google Maps.
 Despite the fact that Google Maps was having a stroke this morning it should have been easy to just listen to the voice on the radio speakers pointing the way.
 Still, once more I had to stop and 're-calculate".
-Finally in a fit of disbelief I pulled over again and looked at the address I'd put into Google Maps - where is this place???
-Then looked up at the house I had stopped in front of and...
-I was there - at my friend's house.
+Finally in a fit of disbelief I pulled over again and looked at the address I'd put into Google Maps - My God!!!
+Where is this place???
+Then I looked up at the house I had stopped in front of and...
+There it was - my friend's house.
 Sheer luck, I think...

-This was not the first time when driving that I didn't know where I was, it worries me.
-I've always snapped back fairly quickly, so I've never panicked.
+This was not the first time when driving that I didn't know where I was, it worries me a bit.
+I've always snapped back fairly quickly, so I've never been panicked.
 This morning, I couldn't make sense of someplace familiar with a voice guiding me turn by turn to my destination.
 It was like one of those frustrating dreams where try as you might you never actually make it where you're going.